medelman17/tn-justice-bus/memory-bank/progress.md

 # Project Progress: Tennessee Justice Bus Pre-Visit Screening

-**Date:** April 12, 2025
+**Date:** April 12, 2025 (Updated)

 ## 1. Current Status: Initialization Phase

 The project is currently at the very beginning (Week 1 of Phase 1).
-No development work has commenced beyond setting up the initial project structure and documentation.
+Initial project setup has begun with documentation and repository creation.

-**Overall Progress**: 0%
+**Overall Progress**: 5%

 ## 2. Completed Work